 MALCA SCHOTTEN: COASTAL FORMS & LANDSCAPES

 Norwich artist Malca Schotten’s practice is predominantly drawing — large-scale and high energy.
-We are pleased to welcome Malca Schotten back for her 3rd solo exhibition at Mandell’s Gallery.
+We were pleased to welcome Malca Schotten back for her 3rd solo exhibition at Mandell’s Gallery in March 2017.

 Malca Schotten has worked a lot on large-scale art projects in the public domain.
 A good example, exhibited in Norwich, was her 2013 show called I’m Not Dead Yet, (www.imnotdeadyetblog.com), documenting and celebrating the lives and histories of older residents of Norwich.
 She has also made a series of explorations, in more than one show, of coastal erosion on the North Norfolk beaches.
 She has produced a large body of drawings called ‘Maternity’ following her own journey through pregnancy and motherhood.